-GettingUSCovered is the temporary federal high risk pool created in the State of Colorado under the Patient Protection and Affordable Care Act of 2010.
-GettingUSCovered is wholly funded by enrollee premiums and federal dollars, with federal funding anticipated to continue through December 31, 2013.
-After that date, other coverage options are to be available under the Act to those with pre-existing conditions.
-It is a comprehensive health plan for Coloradans who have been uninsured at least six months and have a pre-existing condition.
-While GettingUSCovered is not a low-income plan, it does not cost any more than the price of insurance for healthy individuals.
-There is no waiting period once an individual is accepted into the plan and medical treatment can begin upon the effective date.
-There were 1,053 people enrolled in GettingUSCovered as of December 14, 2011.
-The plan is a bridge to 2014, when individuals with pre-existing conditions will be able to purchase health coverage through health insurance exchanges.
+GettingUSCovered was the temporary federal high risk pool created in the State of Colorado under the Patient Protection and Affordable Care Act of 2010.
+GettingUSCovered was wholly funded by enrollee premiums and federal dollars, with federal funding continued through December 31, 2013.
+After this date, other coverage options were available under the Act to those with pre-existing conditions.
+It was a comprehensive health plan for Coloradans who had been uninsured at least six months and have a pre-existing condition.
+While GettingUSCovered was not a low-income plan, it did not cost any more than the price of insurance for healthy individuals.
+There was no waiting period once an individual is accepted into the plan and medical treatment began upon the effective date.
+There were 925 people enrolled in GettingUSCovered as of September 30, 2013.
+The plan was a bridge to 2014, when individuals with pre-existing conditions were able to purchase health coverage through health insurance exchanges.
+GettingUSCovered stopped providing coverage as of December 31, 2013.